HaoboGu/hugo-alfred-workflow/README.md

 ## Contribution

-This workflow is in the very early stage and there (must) be some bugs there.
-So feel free to open an issue if you have any question!
+This workflow is in a very early stage, any kinds of contribution are welcome!
+Please feel free to open an issue if you have any questions or suggestions!